 On February 4, 1919, by a vote of 14 to 20, the Connecticut State Senate failed to ratify the 18th Amendment, making Connecticut the first of only two states to defeat Prohibition.
-Hence the number “1420” in the name of SoNo 1420 American Craft Distillers in Norwalk.
+Hence the number “1420” in the name of SONO 1420/American Craft Distillers in Norwalk.
+Let’s drink to that!
 This destination craft distillery produces ultra-premium, alternative grain distilled spirits, and is currently booking safe tours and tastings in their custom-designed industrial building in South Norwalk.
 Leashed pets are welcome.

 Fifth State Distillery in Bridgeport is the first distillery to open in Fairfield County since January of 1919, the Prohibition era of the 18th Amendment (which Connecticut never ratified).
 A century later, they continue to produce craft, small batch gin, vodka and corn whiskey using high-quality, locally-sourced ingredients from grain to bottle.
 With the motto “Distilling the Spirit of Connecticut,” locally owned and operated Fifth State invites consumers to share the experience of transforming non-GMO, Connecticut-grown grains into high quality spirits, and to sample the nuances of taste and aroma that separate a good spirit from an amazing, deep and complex one.
 Rover will also appreciate the history of this cool place.

 The Babcock Preserve Loop near Greenwich is a moderately challenging, heavily-trafficked 4.1-mile loop trail, great for walking, hiking, running, and horseback riding.
 Best-enjoyed from March until November and featuring a lovely river and partially paved paths.
 Dogs are welcome here.